BEST SHOULDER EXERCISES WITH DUMBBELLS

 And not only will I show you which dumbbell exercises are my favorites for the shoulders, I’ll explain exactly why.

-Before you read ahead to my choices, here’s a map of the deltoid muscles of the shoulder including the front deltoid, the middle deltoid and the rear deltoid so you can orient yourself as you begin to incorporate these exercises into your shoulder workout routine.
+Before you read ahead to the more detailed descriptions behind my choices, here’s a map of the deltoid muscles of the shoulder including the front deltoid, the middle deltoid and the rear deltoid so you can orient yourself as you begin to incorporate these exercises into your shoulder workout routine.

 If building stronger shoulders is your goal, what do you do if you have to limit yourself to dumbbells?